 A small tip – Always use a Burr grinder for coffee beans and a blade grinder to chop vegetables.
-Don’t mix these as they will result in waste of time and waste of efforts.
-For coffee, we need uniform particle size whereas a blade grinder results in irregular size of coffee grounds.
-The motor in blade grinder is mostly of high rpm that results in a lot of heat during operation which is not good for coffee.
-So, in short, always use burr grinder if you are even a little serious about how your coffee tastes!
+Don’t mix these as they will result in a waste of time and effort.
+For coffee, we need uniform particle size whereas the latter one results in the irregular size of coffee grounds.
+The motor used in this type is mostly of high rpm resulting in a lot of heat during operation which is not good for coffee beans.
+So, in short, always use a burr grinder if you are even a little serious about how your coffee tastes!

-Let’s first know about the various grind sizes that we are going to refer.
+Let’s first understand the various grind sizes that we are going to talking about.

 Here are the various grind sizes which are used commonly.
-If you are serious about your cup of Joe, than consider these as coffee basics and feed your mind.
+If you are serious about your cup of Joe, consider these as some of the coffee basics to feed your mind.

-This can be said as the mega size of ground chart.
-It is used in cold brew method and sometimes on outdoor brewing where there is more probability of passing the grounds in the cup.
+This can be said as the mega-size of the ground chart.
+It is used in the cold brew method and sometimes on outdoor brewing where there is more probability of passing the grounds in the cup.

 The next level is simply Coarse – used majorly in French Press to avoid sediments in the coffee cup.
 It can be compared to sea salt sediments.